-In this paper, however, we study the original problem~\eqref{problem} directly, without reformulation, as in~\cite{B16,CP16,CC19}.
-Our motivation is to handle a weakly convex $h$ directly via its proximal operator.
-Weakly convex regularizers have recently been adopted as alternatives to the $\ell_1$-norm to obtain less-biased sparse solutions in inverse problems such as sparse recovery and imaging (see \cref{sec:related}).
-Accordingly, in the spirit of FISTA, we derive an algorithm that directly requires the proximal operator of $h$, thereby enabling plug-in use of existing library implementations (e.g.,~\cite{CCCP}).
+In this paper, however, we study the original formulation~\eqref{problem} directly, without reformulation, as in~\cite{B16}.
+Our motivation is to handle a weakly convex function $h$ directly through its proximal operator.
+Weakly convex regularizers have recently been used as alternatives to the $\ell_1$-norm regularizer to obtain less biased sparse solutions in inverse problems such as sparse recovery and imaging; see \cref{sec:related}.
+Accordingly, in the spirit of FISTA, we derive an algorithm that directly uses the proximal operator of $h$, thereby allowing existing library implementations to be used without reformulating the regularizer; see, for example,~\cite{CCCP}.